WattageGuy/IoT-Intercom/README.md

 Before we can program the device we need to flash it with its correct firmware, so connect the device with a micro USB cable to your computer.
 And if your on Windows you will need to install the driver first [here](https://www.silabs.com/documents/public/software/CP210x_Windows_Drivers.zip) One way of flashing the device is to visit the website: https://nabucasa.github.io/esp-web-flasher/.
 In the top right corner is a connect button, but before pressing this you will need to set the baud which is 460800 for both the Heltec and a generic ESP32.
 After clicking connect you choose the serial port from the popup.
 The terminal will let you know if connected, if so please erase the device.
 Then you choose to upload file in the first offset, [here is the file for Heltec](https://github.com/H-Ryan/Heltec/blob/main/PyCom%20MicroPython/Heltec%20PyCom%20MicroPython.zip?raw=true) and [here is the file for ESP32](https://micropython.org/resources/firmware/esp32-20220117-v1.18.bin).
 When all done and successfully flashed we can continue on in Atom.

 ![ESP Web flasher](https://i.imgur.com/XJMJpk1.png)
-</br>_Figure 3.1 image that choose ESP Web Flasher website with baud and connect_
+</br>_Figure 3.1 image that shows ESP Web Flasher website with baud and connect_

 ![ESP Web flasher](https://i.imgur.com/V93LNZp.png)
-</br>_Figure 3.1 image that choose ESP Web Flasher website with erase and upload_
+</br>_Figure 3.1 image that shows ESP Web Flasher website with erase and upload_

 Before connecting to the device its recommended to turn off Safe-Boot in Atom global settings.
 After this you will be able to connect to the device from the
 COM3 interface on Windows.
 On mac you will need to find the device adress, this can be done with terminal command: ```ls /dev/```, it should look something like ```/dev/tty.usbserial-0001```.
 Set this under the device adress (list) option in Atom global settings.
 Now you should bee able to successfully connect to the serial communication in Atoms terminal (click Connect Device).
+To upload and download code from and to device press buttons beside terminal window in Atom.

 ## Circuit Diagram - Putting everything together
 When Atom is up and running and your successfully able to communicate with the development board its time to make all the circuitry.
 For this tutorial a bread board is used as described earlier.